Breathe Better with Whole-Home Air Filtration in Fort Lauderdale

 These filters work longer too, usually between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged components to attract.
+An electrostatic filter uses magnetically charged substance to attract.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, created elsewhere in your home.